wallflyrepo/Ject/README.md

 }
 ```
-`

 #### Injecting Dependencies into Dependencies

-Many times your dependencies has dependencies of their own.
+Many times your dependencies have dependencies of their own.
 Using Ject, you can simple inject these dependencies using two methods: